Indyandie/httpz/README.md

 # httpz

-A meat and potatoes HTTP server written in ZSH, using nc (netcat).
+A meat and potatoes HTTP server written in ZSH.

 ## Usage